MicrosoftDocs/azure-dev-docs/articles/ai/get-started-securing-your-ai-app.md

 ## Cost

-In an attempt to keep pricing as low as possible, most resources in this architecture us a basic or consumption pricing tier.
-You may need to alter this based on your intended usage.
-When you're done with the article, you can delete the resources to stop incurring charges.
+In an attempt to keep pricing as low as possible in this sample, most resources use a basic or consumption pricing tier.
+Alter your tier level as needed based on your intended usage.
+To stop incurring charges, delete the resources when you're done with the article.

 Learn more about [cost in the sample repo](https://github.com/Azure-Samples/openai-chat-app-quickstart#costs).